tfrengler/CFSelenium/README.md

 **ORIGINS:**

 The project originally came about when my company decided to switch from our old test Javascript framework to using Selenium. teamcfadvance's CFSelenium was sadly not in a working state at that point and with no alternatives (and no time to waste), the only other option for me was to create my own framework from scratch, based on the native Java-bindings for Selenium.

 I was encouraged to share this framework here on GitHub by my colleagues.
-As it stands the framework is provided "as is" and will not be extended according to feedback, but I will try to fix outright errors.
+As it stands the framework is provided "as is" and will most likely not be extended according to feedback, but I will try to fix outright errors.
 Since it was primarily created to fit our way of working within our organization it may very well not be to everyone's liking.
 Take it or leave it basically.

 **REQUIREMENTS**